Clean Pool Liner: Steps for Effective Pool Liner Cleaning

 • For tougher stains, make a paste of baking soda and water and apply it to the stain.
 Let it sit for a few minutes, then scrub and rinse.

 Sometimes, stubborn stains require a bit more firepower.
 That’s where chemical cleaners come in.
-However, it’s important to use these products with caution to avoid damaging your pool liner.
+However, using these products cautiously is important to avoid damaging your pool liner.

 Here’s how to do it